Heatmap¶

 values, then click confirm.

-Switch Heatmap¶
+Switch Heatmaps¶

 - Check if the heatmap code snippet has been added to the RUM SDK;